RichGN28/richgn28/README.md

 ### Hi all!👋 My name is Ricardo.
-I'm currently an Computer Technologies engineer student. 🏫
+I'm currently a Computer Technologies engineer student. 🏫
 I really like machine learning, Cibersecurity and Data Science! 👺

 Skills: